komiga/am/README.md

 ## What is this?

 **All the Maths‽ (AM)** is a general-purpose mathematics C++11 header library which supplies:

-* Vectors (yay!) and matrices (also yay!) and all the fancy operations on them that you'd expect from a maths lib
+* Vectors (yay!) and matrices (also yay!) and all the fancy operations on them that you'd expect from a maths lib.
-* Hashing algorithms
+* Hashing algorithms.
-* *(A whole bunch of other stuff)*
+* *(A whole bunch of other stuff.)*

 It's, uh, a work-in-progress.

 If you want a proper graphics maths lib that works with crappy compilers, please use the lovely [GLM](http://glm.g-truc.net/).

 ## *All* the maths, you say?